Your Partners

 Veterans, spouses of veterans or surviving spouses can be eligible for Aid and Attendance benefits if they meet the following disability requirements:

 The claimant’s countable family income must be below a yearly limit set by law.
 Countable Income means income received by the claimant and his or her dependents.
 It includes earnings, disability and retirement payments, interest and dividends, and net income from farming or business.
 A claimant must report all income, but the VA will exclude any income that the law allows.
 Public assistance, like SSI, is not counted as part of countable income.
 The annual income limits for the Aid and Attendance program are higher than those set for the basic pension.
-The maximum Aid and Attendance benefit that can be paid monthly to a single veteran is $1,704, but the veteran must have countable income of $0 to receive the maximum benefit.

 A portion of unreimbursed medical expenses paid by claimants may reduce the countable income.
 Unreimbursed medical expenses include: cost of a long term care institution or assisted living, health related insurance premiums (including Medicare premiums), diabetic supplies, private caregivers, incontinence supplies, prescriptions and dialysis not covered by any other health plan.
-Only the portion of the unreimbursed medical expenses that exceed 5% of the basic pension MAPR may be deducted (see above chart for this amount).

 In the community: Aid and Attendance payments are not counted as income for Medi-Cal or IHSS purposes for those beneficiaries who reside at home (not in an institution).
 However, the basic pension does count as income.